-CalPERS believes that environmental, social and corporate governance issues can affect the performance of investment portfolios (to varying degrees across companies, sectors, regions, and asset classes through time.) - Introduction - paragraph 4, page 6 (approved March 16, 2015)
+CalPERS believes that environmental, social and governance issues can affect the performance of investment portfolios (to varying degrees across companies, sectors, regions, and asset classes through time.)

-D. Global Equity Program
+Global Equity Program

-Global Equity's Aggregate Portfolio encompasses over 10,000 securities in 47 markets with a market value of approximately \$150 billion, which is nearly 50% of the Total Market Value of fund assets.
-The absolute size of the portfolio and its size relative to the total fund increase the importance on how ESG risk and opportunities are identified and managed.
+Global Equity's Aggregate Portfolio encompasses over 10,000 securities in 47 markets with a market value of approximately \$160 billion, which is nearly 50% of the Total Market Value of fund assets.
+The absolute size of the portfolio and its size relative to the total fund increase the importance on how ESG risks and opportunities are identified and managed.
 The variety of strategies, the disparate objectives and value-add propositions, and the various implementation practices (e.g., quantitative, fundamental) makes a "one size fits all" approach impractical.